-The Model M Blue 231 from DiamondBoxx is a portable, battery-powered speaker.
-As the title suggests, it has 231 watts of power.
+The Model XL2 Blue 462 from DiamondBoxx is an outstanding bit of high-quality kit.
+Out of the box, it is a portable, battery-powered speaker.
+It has 660 watts of continuous power and 1000 Watts of peak power.
 That translates to a very high level of maximum volume, and the included distortion limiters help the speaker maintain high performance at that level.
-The Model M Blue has a leather handle on the top so that you can carry it around.
-It weighs 11 pounds, which is fairly light for this amount of power.
-In terms of inputs, the Model M Blue has an AUX port and Bluetooth compatibility.
+The Model XL2 Blue has a leather handle on the top so that you can carry it around.
+It is a bit heavy though, weighing 42 pounds.
+However, that weight is the result of carrying so much power inside.
+There are 14 speakers and 12 amplifiers, this really is a beast.
+In terms of inputs, the Model XL2 Blue has an AUX port and Bluetooth compatibility.

 The VG7 from Soundcast is a move back to smaller speakers.
 Like the previous examples, it has a handle and is portable with an internal battery.
 The maximum capacity of the VG7 is about 100 watts, so the max volume is much lower than the previous two examples.
+The 7 inch subwoofer driver is still a respectable size.
 It is still reasonable for an outdoor party on the patio or a beach, but it won’t necessarily drive an event with hundreds of people.
 On the other hand, it does have an indoor mode for use in smaller spaces.
 In addition to that, it is possible to combine two VG7s together if you have a Bluetooth or AUX device that has two different output channels for audio.

 The Outback from Ion is another speaker in the 100-watt range.
+It is similar to the Ion Audio Tailgater, but with color and flair, and just a bit better all round in my opinion.
 However, it tends to become distorted at higher volume levels, so you might not reach 100 watts in typical use.
 Like the rest, it is powered by batteries and has a handle at the top for portability.
 The Outback also has a set of wheels on the bottom to help you move it around.
 It weighs approximately 30 pounds and is IPX4 certified for water and damage resistance.
-The battery has a maximum capacity of around 100 hours.
-The speaker has a lightbar at the top that can cycle through colors and pulse to the beat of the music based on your choice.
+The battery has a maximum capacity of around 100 hours of battery life.
+The speaker has a lightbar with LED lights at the top that can cycle through colors and pulse to the beat of the music based on your choice.

 The Outback has a series of buttons to control the music playback and other features.
-In terms of sound quality, it is particularly good with bass, delivering a sound that is both powerful and detailed.
-The Outback is very good for a poolside gathering or any group that has less than about fifty people.
-Anything larger than that and it probably won’t be loud enough for everyone to enjoy it.
+In terms of sound quality, it is particularly good with treble and extra bass, delivering a quality sound that is both powerful and detailed.
+The Outback is very good for a poolside gathering or any audio party that has less than about fifty people.
+Any get together larger than that and it probably won’t be loud enough for everyone to enjoy it.

 The biggest downside of the Exos-9 is the battery life.
 It maxes out at about 9 hours of use.
 Unlike other speakers that can get along with a charge once a week, the Exos-9 needs more like a charge per day.
 You can always play it plugged in, but the ability to play in remote areas is limited because of the low battery capacity.
 You will have to decide how you plan to use the speaker to determine if that is a problem or not.

 It connects to Spotify and Chromecast for a deep streaming selection.
-The MHC has dual mic inputs for karaoke as well as DJ effects to layer over the music.
-Not only does the MHC have its own equalizer and lighting, but it also has its own app so that you can control every setting and feature from your phone.
-It’s not a speaker you can take on a rugged adventure, but in terms of features and options it is highly advanced.
+The MHC-V71 has dual mic inputs for karaoke as well as DJ effects to layer over the music.
+Not only does the MHC-V71 have its own equalizer and lighting, but it also has its own app so that you can control every setting and feature from your phone.
+This is not a speaker you can take on a rugged adventure, but in terms of features and options it is highly advanced.

 The second Sony speaker is like a little brother to the other one.
 It has a smaller driver set and is smaller in size in general.
 That means the top end won’t be able to handle gatherings that are as large.
-On the other hand, the GTK has a little more versatility.
+On the other hand, the Sony GTKXB7BC high power home audio system has a little more versatility.
 It comes with many of the same features that made the MHC good, such as the SongPal app, Clear Audio+ equalizer balancing, and the Party Chain networking feature.
 The USB port allows for a deep selection of musical inputs across several formats and platforms.